Biomarkers of multiple sclerosis: Biomarkers for the clinical course

 Currently the best predictor for clinical multiple sclerosis is the number of T2 lesions visualized by MRI during the CIS, but it has been proposed to complement it with MRI measures of BBB permeability It is normal to evaluate diagnostic criteria against the "time to conversion to definite".

+A 2025 study found that, in comparison to MRI-only models, incorporating serum neurofilament light chain (sNfL) levels provides an improved framework to stage disease progression and inform prognosis.

 Imaging biomarkers: MRI, PET and OCT

 Magnetic resonance (MRI) and positron emission tomography (PET) are two techniques currently used in MS research.
 While the first one is routinely used in clinical practice, the second one is also helping to understand the nature of the disease.

 In MRI, some post-processing techniques have improved the image.
 SWI-adjusted magnetic resonance has given results close to 100% specificity and sensitivity respect McDonald's CDMS status and magnetization transfer MRI has shown that NAWM evolves during the disease reducing its magnetization transfer coefficient.